Anomalous symmetry protected topological states in interacting fermion systems

-Very recent, the concept of equivalent class of finite depth fermionic symmetric local unitary transformation (FSLU) allows us to classify and construct very general fermionic SPT(fSPT) states.
-In particular, it has been shown that the fSPT states have a layered structure\cite{Gu2014,freed14,cheng15,Gaiotto2016,wanggu16,WangGu2017,kapustin17,WangGu}: they can be constructed by decorating (subject to certain obstructions) 2D ($p+ip$) topological superconductors to 2D symmetry domain walls, 1D Majorana chains to 1D symmetry domain walls or intersection lines of domain walls, complex fermion modes to 0D symmetry domain walls or intersection points of domain walls, in addition to the bosonic SPT layer.
+Very recently, the concept of equivalent class of finite depth fermionic symmetric local unitary transformation (FSLU) allows us to classify and construct very general fermionic SPT (fSPT) states.
+In particular, it has been shown that the fSPT states have a layered structure~\cite{Gu2014,freed14,cheng15,Gaiotto2016,wanggu16,WangGu2017,kapustin17,WangGu2018}: they can be constructed by decorating (subject to certain obstructions) 2D ($p+ip$) topological superconductors to 2D symmetry domain walls, 1D Majorana chains to 1D symmetry domain walls or intersection lines of domain walls, complex fermion modes to 0D symmetry domain walls or intersection points of domain walls, in addition to the bosonic SPT layer.

 These layers not only present a way to organize the mathematical structure describing fSPT classifications, but also distinguish physically different types of fSPT states.
-Most strikingly, it turns out that there exists more types of boundary anomalies when the bulk states have a richer structure.
 A signature phenomenon in this layered structure is the existence of the so-called anomalous SPT (ASPT) states that can only live on the boundary of a trivial bulk fSPT state.
-Anomalous surface states have been widely studied in the correspondence between 3D bulk SPT states and 2D long-range-entangled (LRE) surface symmetry-enriched topological (SET) states with anomalous symmetry fractionalization\cite{barkeshli14,heinrich16,cheng16}.
+Anomalous surface states have been widely studied in the correspondence between 3D bulk SPT states and 2D long-range-entangled (LRE) surface symmetry-enriched topological (SET) states with anomalous symmetry fractionalization~\cite{barkeshli14,heinrich16,cheng16}.
 However, here both the bulk and the boundary are SRE states.